-Our assessment will also take into consideration:
+Our assessment will also take into consideration whether the project provides value for money based on:

-- the relative contribution of the outcomes or results you have identified against the MRFF Measures of Success to the objectives and outcomes of the grant opportunity as described in section 1.3 - the suitability of your proposed budget to complete all project activities

-- how well the requested budget has been detailed and justified - the value of any financial and/or in-kind contributions from partners - how soundly your risk management approach is demonstrated - any risks identified as part of the assessment of your application - the appropriateness of the submitted risk management plan in documenting key risks to the completion of the research proposal, including your plan to manage those identified risks, and - how you propose to monitor and report risks (both those identified in your submitted risk management plan and those which may arise during your project).
+- the relative contribution of the outcomes or results you have identified against the MRFF measures of success to the goal and aims of the Fund - whether the project offers the potential for transformative change for the Aboriginal and Torres Strait Islander community and Government - whether the overall strategy, methodology and analyses are well-reasoned, appropriate and feasible to accomplish the specific aims of the project. - the suitability of your proposed budget to complete all project activities - how well the requested budget has been detailed and justified - the value and type of any partner contributions to your project - how soundly your risk management approach is demonstrated - any risks identified as part of the assessment of your application - the appropriateness of the submitted risk management plan in documenting key risks to the completion of the research proposal, including your plan to manage those identified risks - how you propose to monitor and report risks (both those identified in your submitted risk management plan and those which may arise during your project).